amyshinnyshin/hive/README.md

-Hive App
+#Hive App

-### Project Description
+## Project Description
-Hive app helps people organize and monitor their job search.
+The Hive app helps people organize and monitor their job search.
 It allows users to input details about each application, track their status, store documents, and gain insights for a more efficient and organized job search process.
 All in one place!

-### Your tech stack (frontend, backend, database)
+## Your tech stack (frontend, backend, database)
 Django Rest Framework and React

-### List of backend models and their properties
+## List of backend models and their properties
 **Application**
 1. ApplicationID
 2. Status